Committees > Presidium

 Prof. Carpintero-Santamaría is a member of the Commission for Energy and Security and Defence of the Centre for National Defence Studies (CESEDEN) and sits on the General Council of EuroDefense-Spain.
 Her career has been recognised with several national honours, including the Alfonso XIII Prize in History of Applied Science (Spanish Academy of Sciences, 1991), the Cross of Aeronautical Merit (White Distinction) (2011), and the Cross of Military Merit (White Distinction) (2015).

-Prof. Natividad Carpintero-Santamaría has served as Member of the Presidium of the European Academy of Sciences across two mandates: March 2015 – February 2019; March 2019 – February 2023, extended until April 2024 due to the COVID-19 pandemic (in accordance with the EurASc Bylaws).
+Prof. Natividad Carpintero-Santamaría has served as Member of the Presidium of the European Academy of Sciences from: March 2015 – February 2019; March 2019 – February 2023, extended until April 2024 due to the COVID-19 pandemic (in accordance with the EurASc Bylaws); Third and final mandate from November 2025 – October 2029.

 CORNELL UNIVERSITY